-For many people, excessive loneliness and isolation takes a toll on their mental health.
+For many people, excessive loneliness and isolation take a toll on their mental health.
 Organizations such as Rising Phoenix’s outpatient mental health treatment center located in Scottsdale, Arizona recognize the importance of meaningful connections.
 Connecting to others can help bring a sense of purpose and support.
 Individuals recovering from mental illnesses can find accountability, insight, and further support in connection.
-For some, connecting may mean staying in contact with family and friends, being part of a sport team or attending religious services.
+For some, connecting may mean staying in contact with family and friends, being part of a sports team, or attending religious services.
 Others may find benefit in staying connected to treatment for mental health for substance abuse.
 In today’s day and age with social distancing, staying connected is much more difficult.
 With the barriers put in place for some forms of social interaction to keep society safe, managing your mental health and understanding the importance of connection is a necessity.

 Benefits of Connection

 While isolation can be due to limitations in social contact, one can also feel lonely in a crowded room.
 Feeling lonely has the potential to increase anxiety, depression, substance use, and worsen symptoms of other mental illnesses.
 The pandemic has left many people feeling the mental and physical effects of loneliness.
 Holding on to and creating meaningful connections can help combat feelings of loneliness.

 Staying connected with others provides people with many great benefits.
 Having social connections can better people’s mental health such as reducing symptoms of anxiety and depression.
 It can provide a sense of purpose.
 A purpose could mean being a good teammate or group leader.
 It may mean being there for friends and family.
 It creates a feeling of importance and belonging.
 Staying connected also creates a support network around the individual.
 When feeling particularly low or nervous about an upcoming job interview, having friends and family there may lighten their mood and provide encouragement.